oVirt/ovirt-site/source/sla/quota.html.md

 Not null

-The Quota Id which represented in the quota)
+Foreign key for Quota ID represented in the quota table

 storage_id